 • Meanwhile, heat a large cast iron skillet over medium-high heat.
 Add the pancetta (or bacon) and cook, tossing regularly, until fully cooked and browned.
 Remove pancetta onto a plate lined with paper towel to drain.
 Carefully dispose of most of the pancetta fat leaving just a hint (about 2 tsp) for flavoring.

 • Set stove top to medium heat and return skillet to heat.
-To the little bit of pancetta fat, add 4 tablespoon Private Reserve extra virgin olive oil.
-Heat until shimmering but not smoking, then add shallots, peas, salt, black pepper, and 1 teaspoon aleppo pepper.
+To the little bit of pancetta fat, add 4 tbsp Private Reserve extra virgin olive oil.
+Heat until shimmering but not smoking, then add shallots, peas, salt, black pepper, and 1 tsp aleppo pepper.
 Raise heat to medium-high and cook for 5 minutes, tossing regularly.
 Add garlic and parsley and cook for another 3 mins, or until peas are fully cooked through.

 • Transfer pasta to serving bowls and enjoy!